 STEP Governance Structure

-Recent changes introduced by the Department for Education (DfE) allow academy trusts to establish a local governing body that is responsible for two or more academies.
+The Department for Education (DfE) allows academy trusts to establish a local governing body that is responsible for two or more academies.

-(A representative of the STEP EMT will work with each SGB and attend its meetings)
+(A representative of the STEP Executive Team will work with each AC and attend its meetings)

-The Governing Body has responsibility to pupils with special educational needs and / or a disability (SEND).
+The Academy Committee has responsibility to pupils with special educational needs and / or a disability (SEND).

-The Governing Body’s responsibilities to pupils with SEND include:
+The Academy Committee's responsibilities to pupils with SEND include:

 Ensuring that provision of a high standard is made for pupils with SEND;